A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Model and properties

 where $\mathcal{L}$ is the generator of the SDE given by

-for sufficiently smooth functions $g:\mathbb{R}^d\to\mathbb{R}$, with $[ \Sigma\Sigma^\top]_{lj}$ denoting the entry in the $l$-th row and $j$-th column of the matrix $\Sigma\Sigma^\top$.
-The existence of a Lyapunov function satisfying \eqref{eq:Lyapunov} is the key to establish the \textit{geometric ergodicity} of the solution of \eqref{eq:semi_linear_SDE}.
+for sufficiently smooth functions $g:\mathbb{R}^d\to\mathbb{R}$.
+The existence of a Lyapunov function satisfying~\eqref{eq:Lyapunov} is the key to establish the \textit{geometric ergodicity} of the solution of \eqref{eq:semi_linear_SDE}.
 This property means that the distribution of the Markov process $(X(t))_{t\in [0,T]}$ converges exponentially fast to a unique invariant distribution~$\pi$, satisfying

-In particular, if SDE \eqref{eq:semi_linear_SDE} is elliptic, Condition~\eqref{eq:dissipative} suffices to establish the geometric ergodicity of $(X(t))_{t\in [0,T]}$.
-If SDE \eqref{eq:semi_linear_SDE} is not elliptic, the process is geometrically ergodic, if, in addition to fulfilling Condition~\eqref{eq:dissipative} (and thus \eqref{eq:Lyapunov}), it is hypoelliptic and satisfies the irreducibility condition $P_t(\mathcal{A},x)>0$ for all open sets $\mathcal{A}\in \mathbb{B}(\mathbb{R}^d)$ and $x\in~\mathbb{R}^d$.
+In particular, if SDE \eqref{eq:semi_linear_SDE} is elliptic, the existence of a Lyapunov function meeting Condition~\eqref{eq:Lyapunov} suffices to establish the geometric ergodicity of $(X(t))_{t\in [0,T]}$.
+If SDE \eqref{eq:semi_linear_SDE} is not elliptic, the process is geometrically ergodic, if, in addition to fulfilling Condition~\eqref{eq:Lyapunov}, it is hypoelliptic and satisfies the irreducibility condition $P_t(\mathcal{A},x)>0$ for all open sets $\mathcal{A}\in \mathbb{B}(\mathbb{R}^d)$ and $x\in~\mathbb{R}^d$.
 The reader is referred to \cite{Mattingly2002} and the references therein for further details.